-Just as our world needs flying telekinetic superheroes, our world also needs our non-caped superheroes – teachers, firefighters, doctors, engineers, and scientists.
-Men and women alike, such as Superman and Jean Grey, play crucial roles in nurturing and building our communities for the good.
-However, in a recent 2010 research report discussed by the American Association of University Women (AAUW), researchers find it puzzling how there are so few women representation in the fields of engineering, science and technology, and mathematics (STEM), traditionally dominated by men (1).
-Inherent negative social stereotypes and gender biases seem to unconsciously and consciously impede on young females’ performances and beliefs- that perhaps, girls really are not meant to be in anything ‘science’ and ‘mathy.’
-That, girls are not as ‘smart.’
-These implicit biases retard many girls’ growth mindsets and discourage them from pursuing aspirations and careers in STEM at a young age.
+It thus seems reasonable to assume that both genders represent occupations relatively equally.
+However, reality is not always so clear.
+In a recent 2010 research report discussed by the American Association of University Women (AAUW), researchers find it puzzling how there are so few women representating the fields of engineering, science and technology, and mathematics (STEM).
+In fact, men dominate 76% of STEM occupations, leaving women in the minority of 24% (1).
+Inherent negative social stereotypes and gender biases seem to unconsciously and consciously impede young females’ performances and beliefs- that perhaps, girls really are not meant to be in anything ‘science’ and ‘mathy.’
+That, girls may not be ‘smart.’
+These implicit biases retard many young girls’ growth mindsets and discourage them from pursuing aspirations and careers in STEM at a young age.

-The key is empowerment for young girls and women alike.
+The movement helps elevate girls to pursue STEM careers that they would have not otherwise if they were discouraged.
+The key is empowerment.
 And, Joely, a student from the University of Washington in the United States, does exactly that.

 Joely created an educational and interactive game called “STEM Curator: Women in STEM,” to highlight the importance of empowering women to enter STEM programs in the future.
 Programmed through MIT’s Scratch programming, the game “STEM Curator: Women in STEM” features a museum intern (you, the player!) tasked to design a museum to empower girls in STEM, Science and Technology, Engineering and Math.
 With interactive vector art and beautiful design, Joely’s project is featured below.
 Click the picture below to play the game and press the green flag to start:

-Our team at Moosmosis also got a wonderful interview from Joely!
+Our team at Moosmosis also got a wonderful interview from our member Joely!

 1) What inspired you to create your STEM curator project?